 Premises Liability Law

-In connection with liability in an Airbnb injury, lost states, including Indiana, have premises liability laws that state the owner of a property must ensure the property is safe for visitors at all times.
-When that visitor is doing business with the property owner, such as in a store or at an Airbnb, the standards of care expected from the owner become much stricter.
-Under these laws, business owners—as well as those renting their home out to a guest through Airbnb—must take extra care to ensure that their property is safe for those that are entering the property to do business.
+When thinking about liability, in terms of an Airbnb injury, lots of states, including Indiana, have premises liability laws that stipulate the owner of an establishment must ensure the premises are safe for visitors at all times.
+When a visitor is doing business with or using the services of a landowner, such as in a store or while staying at an Airbnb, the owner is responsible for a standard of care when it comes to the safety of their property.
+Under the aforementioned laws, business owners—as well as those renting their home out to a guest through Airbnb—must take extra care to ensure that their structures and land are safe for those that are entering the property to do business.

 For a free legal consultation, call 317-636-7777

 Along with premises liability laws, Airbnb has also taken some responsibility for keeping guests safe.
 When Airbnb first started out, they did not offer any liability insurance to hosts that opened their home up to others.
 The company has since changed their stance and now allows up to $1 million in coverage to hosts that experience property damage or have a lawsuit filed against them for injuries that occurred on the property.
 However, this coverage will only be offered after the property owner depletes their homeowner’s insurance or tenant’s insurance.

 Most homeowner insurance policies have exclusions for ‘limited use’, which means that when a residence is being used for commercial or business purposes, the insurance policy will not cover damages or injuries.
 This exclusion can extend to instances in which a guest uses the property as an Airbnb and becomes injured.